Why you'll love this vegetable fried rice

 To make this fried rice vegan, this recipe uses scrambled tofu instead of the scrambled egg that is traditionally used.

-If you prefer you can use white rice or jasmine rice instead.
+If you prefer you can use white rice or jasmine rice, or a long grain rice instead.
+Using white rice gives your vegan fried rice more of a traditional fried rice taste and end result.

 More tofu recipes